Sailors Aboard USS Ralph Johnson (DDG 114) Conduct Flight Operations

 SOUTH CHINA SEA (Jan.
-18, 2022) Sailors conduct maintenance on an MH-60R helicopter aboard Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114).
+18, 2022) Sailors aboard Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114) conduct flight operations.
 Ralph Johnson is assigned to Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Samantha Oblander)

 |Date Taken: